Arnold Fiechter

-Gustav Arnold Fiechter (born 18 July 1879 in Sissach; died 5 April 1943 in Basel) was a Swiss painter and teacher at the trade school in Basel.
+Gustav Arnold Fiechter (18 July 1879 – 5 April 1943) was a Swiss painter and teacher at the trade school in Basel.

 Biography

-Arnold Fiechter grew up with his sister Elise (1875–1962) in Sissach.
-His mother dies in 1891, and his father, Arnold Fiechter-Niederhauser, married the widow Elisabeth Schneider.
+Arnold Fiechter was born in Sissach and grew up there with his sister Elise (1875–1962).
+His mother died in 1891, and his father, Arnold Fiechter-Niederhauser, married the widow Elisabeth Schneider.
 A short time later they moved to Basel.

 From 1894 to 1897, Fiechter completed an apprenticeship as a flat painter in Sarnen, and worked as a decorative painter in Central Switzerland.
 He then studied at the Basel vocational school under Fritz Schider.
 During this time he met Alfred Bloesch (1890–1967), with whom he had a lifelong friendship.
-At 20 years old, Arnold Fiechter was able to exhibit his watercolors at the Kunsthalle Basel.
+At 20 years old, Fiechter was able to exhibit his watercolors at the Kunsthalle Basel.
+He died in 1943 in Basel.